timm/shortr/docs/notes.md

 For the reader who is feeling  calm and reflective today, we offer the following.

+XX all the above could ahve been said many times since the dan of programm,ing. we have one new thing to add:a repeated result about minimal models. momimal or not at all. manifold.
 ____
 examppes from my role model file
 -----